 My focus is on the merging physical and digital reality in communication between the exhibitors and the visitors, I made a very tight list of four repeated digital tools on my research at Expo 2015, not in precise order:

 QR codes replace 99% of standard advertising materials

-When you are interested in a specific information, you just scan the code and unload the App, there you have it all in your hands, without the burden of heavy paper.
+When you are interested in specific information, you just scan the code and unload the App, there you have it all in your hands, without the burden of heavy paper.
 Plus, the information on your devices is more accessible for its visual touch, thoughtful content and focused messages.
-After all, the team work is being completed in an organised manner long before the start of the event and not in the puzzle of what exactly to choose for printing.
+After all, the teamwork is being completed in an organized manner long before the start of the event and not in the puzzle of what exactly to choose for printing.

 The user has access to complete and visually designed content, all the time.

 The whole area of the exhibition is covered by touch screen panels in the shape of big cylinders and I could scroll for any details I’d like to check for pavilion’s location, working time, events, info points etc. So if you came without any device at all, no worries, for the Expo has the screen panels easily findable across the whole area and you can even loan a computer.